Julia Warhola: Death

 On November 22, 1972, Warhola died at age 81 following a third stroke.
 Her funeral was held at the John N. Elachko Funeral Home in Pittsburgh.
-Andy did not attend her funeral, but he paid for the expenses.
-He kept her death a secret and would tell anyone asking about her that she was shopping at Bloomingdale's.
-His longtime partner Jed Johnson found out about her death from one of Andy's brothers.
+Andy did not attend her funeral, but he paid for all of the expenses.
+He kept news of her death private and reportedly told anyone who asked that she was shopping at Bloomingdale's.
+His longtime partner Jed Johnson learned of her death from one of Andy's brothers.
+According to his nephew George Warhola, a relative photographed Warhola in her coffin—a custom among older Carpatho-Rusyns—and sent the image to Andy, prompting Johnson to remark, "Your uncle was very upset about that."

 In the years that followed, Andy felt remorseful about his inability to care for his mother.
 In a December 1985 diary entry, he said, "And at Christmas time I really think about my mother and if I did the right thing sending her back to Pittsburgh.
 I still feel so guilty."

-Warhola is buried with her husband Andrew in the St. John the Baptist Byzantine Catholic Cemetery in Bethel Park, Pennsylvania, near their son Andy, who would be interred there in 1987.
+Julia Warhola is buried with her husband Andrew at St. John the Baptist Byzantine Catholic Cemetery in Bethel Park, Pennsylvania, near their son Andy, who would be interred there in 1987.
+The birth year on Warhola's tombstone is given as 1892, but this is considered a reporting error by her family.
+Parish records indicate that she was born on November 20, 1891.
+Such discrepancies were common among east-central European immigrants, making ages difficult to verify.
+Church metrical books are considered the most reliable source.

 Legacy

 Andy Warhol created posthumous portraits of his mother Julia in 1974.
 The portraits appeared on the cover of the Jan/Feb 1975 issue of Art in America.
 They were also displayed as part of his retrospective at the Whitney Museum of American Art in 1979.

-Elaine Rusinko, a professor emerita of Russian language and literature at the University of Maryland, wrote the biography Andy Warhol’s Mother: The Woman Behind the Artist, which was published by the University of Pittsburgh Press in 2024.
+Elaine Rusinko, a professor emerita of Russian language and literature at the University of Maryland, wrote the biography Andy Warhol's Mother: The Woman Behind the Artist, which was published by the University of Pittsburgh Press in 2024.